 VA Disability Rating and Social Security Disability Benefits

 Military action oftentimes leaves those who have served in active service (i.e., were active duty in the military) left with a range of disabilities.
-VA has developed a rating system which it uses to determine the relative severity of the disability of concern, as well as to calculate the amount of compensation paid to the veteran.
+VA has developed a rating system that it uses to determine the relative severity of the disability of concern, as well as to calculate the amount of compensation paid to the veteran.
 The VA assesses only those disabilities that have been caused by active service, i.e., those disabilities that are connected to and/or linked to being active service.

 To rate a service person’s disability, the VA uses a similar, but different, method compared to that utilized by the Social Security Administration (SSA) when they assess applicants’ eligibility for disability benefits.
 The assessment utilized by the VA results in a rating figure in percentage terms that ranges from 10% (least severe) to 100% (most severe).
 If there is no chance of recovery, and the veteran has been totally disabled by their condition, then their rating would be termed 100% P& T, meaning permanent and total.